 The proposed research must satisfy the primary program objective of ambitious scientific exploration, as highlighted in Section A.2.b, with the potential for revolutionizing the scientific and technical (S&T) foundations of the future capabilities within the DoD.
 To that effect, this program is interested in a broad spectrum of scientific areas, described below.
 Submitted proposals must identify which of those areas it best corresponds to.
-Innovative ideas that do not fall under any of the defined categories in that list are also welcome, and can be submitted under the "Other" category.
+Innovative ideas that do not fall under any of the defined categories in that list are also welcome and can be submitted under the "Other" category.
 Proposals that are multi-disciplinary and are not perfectly matched to one of those categories should identify a primary and secondary one.
 An expert review panel will be assigned to each category, but the VBFF Program Director and staff have the discretion to share the white papers and proposals across different review panels, for the purpose of obtaining a comprehensive and high-quality technical review of the overall submission.
 See also Section G for more details on the review process.

 Proposed research should focus on developing a deep understanding of fundamental phenomena.
 Device development or equipment construction or integration is not a suitable goal in itself; if proposed, it must be integral to research that will advance scientific knowledge.
 Risk-taking is encouraged; however, all proposals must demonstrate solid judgment and rationale.
-The applicants are strongly encouraged to consult the Proposer's Guidelines document, which can be found at the
+The applicants are strongly encouraged to consult the Proposer's Guidelines document, which can be found at the white paper submission website: https://dod-basicresearch.nvision.noblis.org/program/vbff

-1. Area 1: Applied Mathematics and Computational Science
+Area 1: Applied Mathematics and Computational Science

 Advances in mathematics and their implementation on advanced information systems provide the basis for critical capabilities across a broad range of DoD applications.
-These range from numerical simulations of physical systems with extreme complexities of scale and structure, to revolutionary approaches to Artificial Intelligence (AI) enabling abstract reasoning abilities that match or exceed that of humans.
-Advanced mathematical concepts underlying future AI systems more accurately belong in Area 2 described below, and while there can be significant overlap, this section is principally focused on areas in Applied Mathematics that can enable revolutionary computational and modeling capabilities of various types, for the purpose of simulation and design of complex physical and engineered systems.
+These range from numerical simulations of physical systems with extreme complexities of scale and structure, to revolutionary approaches to Artificial Intelligence (AI) with abstract reasoning abilities that match or exceed that of humans.
+Advanced mathematical concepts underlying future AI systems more accurately belong in Area 2 described below, and while there can be significant overlap, this section is principally focused on areas in Applied Mathematics that can enable revolutionary computational and modeling capabilities for the purpose of simulation and design of complex physical and engineered systems.
 These may include optimization, uncertainty quantification, numerical analysis, applied analysis, stochastics and statistics, as well as applied geometry and topology, applied category theory, or other.

-The predictive simulation of complex natural environments or engineered systems is one of the critical computational problems of interest to the DoD.
-Of particular interest are extreme cases of multi-physics and multi-scale problems, as well as conditions that prevent the usual reductionist approaches, such as global interactions or far-from-equilibrium conditions, including those that also challenge traditional data representations.
-Engineered systems of interest can be connected or distributed, and controlled dynamics can be local and global, optimizing the distribution of decision-making, or its synthesis.
-The range of approaches of potential interest is broad, and can include, for example: discrete, continuous and hybrid representation spaces and dynamics; sub-scale dynamics; model discovery and/or reduction; stochasticity and uncertainty; control and decision-making; optimization; composition; symmetry, geometry and topology.
-This is not an exhaustive list: mathematical and computational approaches that can provide revolutionary capabilities in spanning scales and domains under a broad range of conditions, as well as redefine computational paradigms for emerging fields of science, are welcome under this topic.
+The predictive simulation of complex natural environments or engineered systems is a problem of high relevance to the DoD.
+Of particular interest are extreme cases of multi-physics and multi-scale problems, as well as conditions that challenge the assumptions behind reductionist approaches, such as global interactions and/or far-from-equilibrium conditions, including data representations.
+Engineered systems of interest can be connected or distributed, and controlled dynamics can be local and global, and optimized decision-making may need to be synthesized from distributed data sources and agents.
+There is a broad range of areas of study that are of potential interest, including, for example: discrete, continuous and hybrid representation spaces and dynamics; sub-scale dynamics; model discovery and/or reduction; stochasticity and uncertainty; control and decision-making; optimization; composition; symmetry, geometry and topology.
+This list is not exhaustive: all mathematical and computational approaches that can yield revolutionary capabilities in spanning scales and domains under a broad range of conditions, and redefine computational paradigms for emerging fields of science, are welcome.